University of California, San Diego

 helium to crabon via the Triple-alpha process following a path through the

-H-R Diagram essentially like that outlined in the
+H-R Diagram essentially like that outlined in Lecture 9

-these stars will reach high enough core temperatures to burn hydrogen via the
+stars will reach high enough core temperatures to burn hydrogen via the CNO

 more massive than about 8 solar masses (this number is very uncertain compared